PUT-JUG/lab-rtos/src/en/Lab 04 - Filters, streams and pipe processing.md

 * `tr` - allows you to replace text strings that are given as input arguments.
 Characters from the first string are replaced by characters from the second string.
 Additionally, the following processing is possible thanks to the switches:
   * `-d` removes the characters specified after the switch
   * `-s` removes repetitive adjacent characters

-TU KONIEC

-* `cut` - displays line segments of the input data.
-Usually this is cutting out the appropriate columns
+* `cut` - cuts and displays line segments of the input data.
+Usually cutting is done according to the specifed columns.
-  * `c` allows you to specify the character position of the cut-outs of lines, e.g. `c 1-72` displays the first 72 characters of each line.
+  * `c` allows you to specify the character position of the cut-outs of lines, e.g. `c 1-72` cuts and displays the first 72 characters of each line.
   * `-f` allows you to specify the numbers of columns to be cut, e.g. `-f1,3-5,10` displays the first column, columns from 3 to 5 and column 10.
   * The `-d` allows you to change the default column separator, which is the tab character
 * `grep [options] expression [file_list]` - searches the data from the standard input or files listed in the file list, printing only the lines containing the search term.
 The search term is written using a regular expression.
 The most important switches:
   * `-v` searches for lines that do not contain the pattern you are looking for
-  * `c` gives the number of words found
+  * `-c` gives the number of words found
-  * `-i` ignores letter size when searching for
+  * `-i` ignores letter sizes during search
   * `-n` displays the line numbers of lines containing the pattern
-  * `-h`when displaying lines containing the searched pattern ignores file names
+  * `-h` when displaying lines containing the searched pattern, ignores file names
-  * `-r` allows recursive searches, e.g. grep pattern -r directory
+  * `-r` allows recursive searches, e.g. `grep pattern -r directory`
   * `-l` shows the names of files containing a specified pattern
   * `-L` shows the names of files that do not contain a specific pattern